 Key Features of SQL Server

-Some of the main features of the SQL Server are listed below.
+Some of the key features of SQL Server are highlighted below:

 Setting Up Debezium SQL Server Integration